prisius/thep2ptoolkit/README.md

 # how to use

-Run localhost:5173 on the url of your browser.
+Run localhost:5173 on the url input ( search input ) of your browser.
 You have two section, messaging and file sharing.

 For messaging you need to know the peer id of the peer 2.
 You are the peer 1.